AWgithub1/ansible_eda_network_multivendor/README.md

       ansible.builtin.debug:
         var: int_state.stdout_lines
 ~~~

+#### Assert
-Below we run an aserrtion in a Block to allow for a rescue condition.
+Below we run an assertion in a Block to allow for a rescue condition.
 If the interface is in a line protocol down state further action (open an incident) is required.
 The Service Now task will pass all triaged data collected above as part of the description for the netwrk operator to review.
 ~~~
     - name: Assert that {{ inventory_hostname }} {{ interface }} is UP
       block: